LinggarM/Covid-19-Tweets-Classification/README.md

 - **"Current development of covid-19 in Indonesia"** (Perkembangan covid di Indonesia)

 In this project, we use **Multinomial Naive Bayes** algorithm to perform text classification and **TF-IDF Vectorizer** as Word Embedding (to convert text data into vectors).

+## Objectives/ Problems

+**Covid-19** is a global virus pandemic affecting people worldwide.
+The virus spreads quickly through droplets from infected individuals.
+The Covid-19 pandemic has significantly affected societal life.
+Discussions range from health protocols and symptoms to daily reports of cases and vaccine development.
+Social and economic consequences are also widely discussed.

+Twitter, a major social media platform, is a prominent space for discussions.
+Users share information through tweets, contributing to a vast array of discussions on COVID-19, like **health protocols, symptoms, daily case reports, vaccine development,** and **socio-economic impacts**.
+Due to the large volume of discussions on Twitter, a classification system is essential.
+This system helps analyze and understand the prevalent topics related to the Covid-19 pandemic.

 ## Technology Used
 * Python